Informfully/Challenges/README.md

 The articles in both the small and large tasks are part of the dataset shared with participants.
 For more details, please see the [Task Overview Paper](https://github.com/Informfully/Challenges/blob/main/newsimages25/newsimages_task_overview_paper.pdf).
 You are requested to provide **at least one** approach for both the large and the small subtasks.
-When creating a submission for the large subtask (e.g., "GEN_SD_LARGE"), please include/keep the image recommendation that this approach makes for IDs that are in the small subtask.
+When creating a submission for the large subtask (e.g., "GEN_SD_LARGE"), please include the image recommendation that this approach provides for IDs in the small subtask.

 You must provide a ZIP file [group_name].zip that is structured as follows: